KristinaEtc/go-multicast-chat/README.md

 USAGE:

-* To write private message type '/private NICK MESSAGE"
+* To write private message type '/private NICK MESSAGE'
 * To change nick type '/nick NEW_NICKNAME'
 * To exit type '/quit'
+* To show list of users, type '/users'